Waste

 - Explora’s new concessions, run by Three Sister’s Kitchen.

-Coordinated by the Sustainability Office, local hauler Little Green Bucket transports the compostable materials to Soilutions, where the materials are turned into finished compost.
+Coordinated by the Sustainability Office, local hauler Little Green Bucket transported the compostable materials to Soilutions, where the materials are turned into finished compost.
+Over the year, 7.5 tons of materials were diverted from the two sites.
+Diversion is still happening at Explora's concessions.
+When you visit Explora's concessions, use the sorting bins in the concessions seating area to divert your food waste and recyclables from the landfill.

 How much food is wasted?
 Americans throw away more than 40% of the food supply leading to 119 billion pounds of wasted food annually in the United States.
 NRDC estimated that 112,000 tons of food are wasted each year in Albuquerque.